 All Teaching Areas Have the Same Basic Responsibilities

 Which subject area did you excel at when you were in school?
 Are there any topics that you already have experience with?
 For instance, if you are an engineer or an environmentalist, you may want to look at Science; a choir director may lean toward Music; an archivist would thrive in Social Studies.
-These are all just examples, of course, and may not necessarily suit your own situation, skill set, or desire.
+These are examples, of course, and may not necessarily suit your situation, skill set, or desire.

 Once you have chosen a course that you know you will enjoy and think you can effectively teach, you need to pick a grade level.
 Each level of education (elementary, middle school, high school, and post-secondary) requires its own certification and unique skill set.
 The more open you are to teaching different grade levels, the better chance you will have of finding opportunities.
 So, try to keep an open mind during the job search process.